Unsupervised Learning of Unbiased Visual Representations

-In this work we propose an \emph{unsupervised} debiasing strategy, which allows us to obtain an unbiased model when the data contain biases that are either unknown or not labelled.
+In this work, we propose an \emph{unsupervised} debiasing strategy which allows us to obtain an unbiased model when the data contain biases that are either unknown or not labeled.
+We also show how this formulation can be effective in presence of multiple biases, such as on facial images.
 We present a framework for retrieving information about bias classes in the data, in a completely unsupervised manner.
 First, we show how to exploit the naturally biased representations to retrieve the presence of unknown biases.
 Then, by performing a pseudo-labeling step, we are able to employ traditional supervised debiasing techniques for learning an unbiased model.
-For this purpose, we focus on the recently proposed EnD~\cite{tartaglione2021end} technique which obtains state-of-the-art results in different debiasing tasks, and we name the unsupervised extension~\emph{U-EnD} (Unsupervised EnD), although our framework is general and can be adapted to different supervised techniques with minimal effort.
-We also study the effect of the strength of biases on the learning process, by developing a mathematical framework which allows us to determine how \emph{biased} a model is, backed by empirical experimentation, on controlled cases.
-Our results also further back up the findings about how neural networks tend to prefer simpler and easier patterns during the learning process~\cite{arpit2017memorization,nam2020learning}.
-In a summary, with U-EnD: \begin{enumerate} \item we propose an unsupervised framework for learning unbiased representations, with no need for explicit supervision on the bias features; \item we propose a simple but effective mathematical model which can be used to quantitatively measure how much a model is biased; \item we validate our proposed framework and model on state-of-the art synthetic and real-world datasets. \end{enumerate}
+For this purpose, we focus on the recently proposed EnD technique, proposed by \cite{tartaglione2021end}, which obtains state-of-the-art results in different debiasing tasks, and we name the unsupervised extension~\emph{U-EnD} (Unsupervised EnD), although our framework is general and can be adapted to different supervised techniques with minimal effort.
+We also study the effect of the strength of biases on the learning process, by developing a mathematical framework that allows us to determine how \emph{biased} a model is, backed by empirical experimentation, on controlled cases.
+Our results also further back up the findings about how neural networks tend to prefer simpler and easier patterns during the learning process, as also confirmed in \cite{arpit2017memorization} and \cite{nam2020learning}.
+In a summary, with U-EnD: \begin{enumerate} \item we propose an unsupervised framework for learning unbiased representations, with no need for explicit supervision on the bias features; \item we propose a simple but effective mathematical model that can be used to quantitatively measure how much a model is biased; \item we validate our proposed framework and model on state-of-the-art synthetic and real-world datasets. \end{enumerate}